 Planning and Organization

 One of the best ways to make moving less painful is to organize and plan.
-Make sure you get a bunch of moving boxes, packing tape, and some kind of padding for breakable items.
-Newspaper, bubble wrap, and packing peanuts all make good padding.
+Make sure you get a lot of moving boxes, packing tape, and some kind of padding for fragile items.
+The best way to do this is by using newspaper, bubble wrap, or plastic wrap, and packing peanuts as padding.

 When you think you have enough boxes, get some more.
-It’s better to have too many than to run out halfway through packing.
-Where do you find free boxes?
+It’s better to have too many packing supplies because the last thing you want is to run out halfway through packing.
+Don’t know where to find free boxes?
+Here’s where to check before your big day:

 - Craigslist Has Free Moving Boxes – use the Free section of Craigslist to see if anyone is giving away free moving boxes.
 You can also post in the Wanted section that you are looking for free moving boxes.